9. Motivational problems with ADHD

 Emotions are a powerful source of control for human behavior.
 The feeling “I don’t want this” also conveys meaning.
 Similar terms are “automatic”, “behavioral pathways” or “highways in the mind”.

 Such evaluations are vital.
 People are not in a position to constantly analyze the entire environment cognitively and consciously control their entire behavior.
-The PFC, which is more like a microscope that can take a closer look at individual aspects of the outside world, is not designed for this.
+The PFC, which is more like a microscope and can take a closer look at individual aspects of the outside world, is not designed for this.
 A microscope is excellent for recognizing individual small aspects of the environment.
-However, it is unsuitable for controlling all decisions because the amount of information generated would be too great.
+However, it is unsuitable for controlling all decisions because the amount of information generated would be far too large.

-The lack of drive to start things is such a subjectively perceived meaning/automatism.
+The lack of drive to start things is one such subjectively perceived meaning/automatism.
 Such automatisms can be deceptive (just as you should never believe everything you think when you lie awake at night…).
-In the case of ADHD, this evaluation is flawed.
+With ADHD, this evaluation is flawed.

 Knowing this can help people with ADHD.
 It doesn’t change the fact that the aversion continues to feel just as unpleasant - it doesn’t make the moment itself any easier.
 However, knowing that only feels like this for the first step and that it will be easier afterwards than it felt before can help some people not to be completely at the mercy of the feeling caused by this dysfunctional lack of drive.